7 Things You Need to Know When Choosing a Data Center Partner

 5. SLAs, uptime, compliance and certifications

-When vetting potential data center partners, one of the most important things to consider is the service levels they commit to as well as their track record.
-Service level agreements (SLAs) of 99.99% are common but the data center may track to much higher uptime.
+When vetting potential data center partners, one of the most important things to consider is the service levels they commit to, as well as their track record.
+Service level agreements (SLAs) of 99.99% are common, but the data center may track to much higher uptime.
 Audits and certifications provide an independent assessment of a data center’s reliability, security and regulatory compliance.
-The latter is particularly crucial for industries such as health, financial and government.
+The latter is particularly crucial for industries such as healthcare, financial services and government.
 Key questions to ask include:

-• What is the data center provider’s SLAs and what remedies are offered if the SLA is not met?
+• What is the data center provider’s SLAs and what remedies are offered if the SLA isn’t met?

 • How much downtime has this facility experienced in the last five years?